Occam's Razor Saved my Health Care

 I asked for a meeting with the agency chief and that was granted.
-After I told my story he said that John was a valuable asset to the agency who had done a lot to get IT up-to-speed.
+After I told my story he said that John was a valuable asset to the agency who had done a lot to get IT up-to-speed, while I was a recent new hire.
 I left quite depressed.
 I did think about quitting.

 She said, “What's Occam's Razor?”